 The 3D-CAD optimization represents a first special case, because here you already receive finished 3D models from the equipment supplier or building architect.
 These are only usually too complex or unfavorably structured for direct application in layout planning.
 This means that you have to turn very large data volumes into much smaller ones in order to use the 3D models effectively.

-Laser scanning, on the other hand, first generates a much larger amount of data during automatic measurement than is actually needed.
+Laser scanning, on the other hand, first generates a much larger amount of data during automatic measurement of the surrounding space or room than is actually needed.
 This must then be greatly reduced again for effective layout planning.
 This practically means transforming complex and unstructured point clouds into simplified and separated surface models.
-Laser scanning is also only applicable in an existing factory.
+Laser scanning is also only applicable in an existing factory on the floor.

 With the three remaining methods, no 3D data exist at all.
 These are first created by a CAD expert and converted into the desired 3D model virtually by direct modeling on the basis of captured dimensions, photos or 2D CAD drawings.

-So which method is best for 3D modeling of equipment?
+So which method is best for 3D modeling of equipment for a 3D floor plan?

 In principle, there is no such thing as the best method.
 All of the methods mentioned, when used correctly, can lead to the necessary planning accuracy and acceptance among those involved in the planning process.
 However, there are certain criteria that can help you choose the best method or mix for you.
 For example, the lack of a data basis can be an exclusion criterion.
 The following are some decisive model-related selection criteria, which are summarized again in an overview below: